mirmahfuz/FleetManagement/README.md

 # FleetManagement
 Online Solution used for asset tracking.
+Using this application, the client can create new shipment, add various services to the shipments and then track his/her shipment.
+This application also has an admin mode.
+The admin can track all the shipments and get notifications whenever there is any state change at the sensor site.
+Every sensor has preset theshold value, which is set based on client service request.

-For this project we used following sensors -
+# Types of Sensors Used for this project
-1. Light Sensor -- For tracking Shipment Load / Unload
+1. Light Sensor : For tracking Shipment Load / Unload
-2. Temperature & Humidity Sensor -- For traking temperature & humidity for certain types of items
+2. Temperature & Humidity Sensor : For traking temperature & humidity for certain types of items
-3. UltraSound Sensor -- For theft protection.
+3. UltraSound Sensor : For theft protection.
-4. Location Sensor -- For tracking asset when in transit
+4. Location Sensor : For tracking asset when in transit

-We used CloudMQTT for sending sensor data to the Ipad Hybird App.
-We used Oracle MAF for developing this app.
+# Technologies used
-Using this app the client can create new shipment and then track his/her shipment.
+1. CloudMQTT for sending sensor data to the Ipad Hybird App.
-Using this app the admin can track all the shipments and get notifications whenever there is any state change at the sensor site.
+2. Oracle MAF (Mobile Application Framework)